alpitabrol/Major_Project/data_base/README.md

 Database is the basic building block of the whole product.
 In this we are collecting the plu codes of every fruits and vegetables which is required to complete 5-a day concept.
 On this database whole Project will work.
-It is classified into four different categories.
+It is classified into five different categories:

 1.Commodity
 2.Variety	Size